 Even though Croatia is no longer a hidden gem in Europe, it is still an amazing country with lots of undiscovered places.
 Other than its neighboring countries, which are only just being discovered, Croatia already conquered a spot among the top touristic places in Europe.
 Croatia is an amazingly beautiful country with lots to offer.
+There are awesome things to do in Croatia.
 In this article we take you to Split, the most important city of Dalmatia.
 Read on about things to do in Split.

 Split: The second largest city of Croatia

 Even though the city is relatively large, it surely doesn’t feel like it.
 Where the suburbs definitely have the ‘city vibe’, the old city center is pretty compact.
 Stroll through the small alleys and get lost.
 You don’t need more than a few hours to see most of it.
 The atmosphere is chilled.
 Probably also because old town Split lies on the coast.

 If you want to see more of the Dalmatian region around Split, I highly recommend to rent a car.
 The city is beautiful, but it’s surrounding is even better!
 If you, just like us, visit Split during a Croatia road trip, two to three days will be enough.
 Of course it’s personal how long everyone needs, because I can imagine you’d want to spend a few weeks in this vibrant town.

 Things to do in Split: 15 of the best things to do